 Dumping any pollutants, including wash water, paint, oil, sediment and trash, into the gutter or the storm drain system is ILLEGAL.
-Local ordinances limit storm water flows to clean rain water and non-polluted groundwater.
+Only rain water and non-polluted groundwater should go into the storm drain.
 Please do your part to protect local waterways!

 New Development Requirements

 The Carmel Municipal Code requires that development and construction projects are designed to primarily manage storm water on the site of origin.

 Check out the and the to learn more about how you can improve the design of your residential drainage and more details on private residential drainage requirements.